 From there, go over your list and identify which tasks take up 80% of your time and provides 20% of the results, whatever those “results” might be for you.

 Once you’ve identified the 20%'ers, it’s time to either cut ‘em or automate ‘em.

 Then once you have some time and bandwidth back, you can start devoting it to planning, launching and growing your membership.

 This one is big, because here’s the thing…

 Memberships thrive and grow with consistent attention, interaction, presence and a community to propel it.

 That means as the owner, you need to give your members your time, help them move closer and closer to achieving their desired results and continuously work to improve your membership.

-Now, I know a lot of people think that running a monthly membership site is the holy grail of online business, because the consistent “passive” income is so damn exciting and promising.
+Now, I know a lot of people think that running a monthly membership site is the holy grail of online business, because the consistent recurring revenue (and guaranteed customers) is so damn exciting and promising.